sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-contact-routing.md

 _NOTE: Sensu Enterprise supports contact routing for all integrations except EC2, Puppet, Chef, Flapjack, and Event Stream._

-In this guide we'll cover configuring and using Sensu Enterprise Contact
+In this guide we'll cover configuring and using Sensu Enterprise Contact Routing.

 ## Contact Routing Basics